Where It All Began

 How do recipients get chosen for a scholarship?

-All applications for eligible candidates are carefully reviewed by an independent panel of Master Chiefs at the Navy's Senior Enlisted Academy in Newport, Rhode Island.
+All applications for eligible candidates are carefully reviewed by an independent panel of Chiefs, Senior Chiefs and Master Chiefs at the Navy's Senior Enlisted Academy in Newport, Rhode Island.
 The panel grades the applications and develops the slate of selected awardees using standard evaluating criteria.
 The panel then presents that slate to the CPOSF Board of Directors.
 The CPOSF board does not participate in, influence, or question this panel's final decision or the results.
-The CPOSF Board of Directors, in order to be fair and impartial, does not receive or handle in any way any of the applications and, therefore, will never know the identity of the applicants, except for those selected by the panel as awardees and alternates.
+The CPOSF Board of Directors, in order to be fair and impartial, does not receive or handle in any way any of the applications until selections are final.

 Am I eligible if I've received a previous scholarship?